Saturn745/Ender-3-Neo/README.md

-# Ender 3 Neo Klipper Configuration
+# Ender 3 Neo Printer Project

 These are my configuration files for the Klipper install on my Ender 3 Neo.
 I have included a list of features in the configuration file and some works in progress.
 I also listed out the hardware and software used for my prints.
+Macros have been broken out into a seperate configuraion file for better readability.
+I'm working on addtional documentation and diagrams regarding some of my additions.

+Edit repo

 ## Configuration Features
 * Mainsail frontend